Flu Overview: Symptoms, Treatment, Prevention, and How to Avoid Dehydration

 Whether it’s you or your child, it’s important to take measures to stay hydrated while fighting the flu.

 Kids are more likely to experience vomiting & diarrhea during the flu than adults.

 Best (and worst) fluids to drink when you have the flu

 With an increased metabolic rate from the flu, the loss of water can create an imbalance in your body, leading to dehydration.
 To restore balance and stay hydrated, it’s important to drink plenty of fluids.

 But not every drink is created equal; while some liquids help, others won’t keep you hydrated very well.
 It’s important to be able to understand which is which, so you know exactly what to ingest.

-✓ Electrolyte solution drinks (not to be confused with sports drinks): Electrolyte solution drinks (or oral rehydration solutions) promote a proper balance between water, glucose, and sodium.
+- Electrolyte solution drinks: Electrolyte solution drinks (or oral rehydration solutions) promote a proper balance between water, glucose, and sodium.
 They typically contain less sugar than sports drinks, making them an overall healthier option.
 Hydralyte electrolyte solution drinks are designed to rapidly replace fluids and electrolytes in your body to relieve dehydration caused by vomiting, diarrhea, fever, or heavy sweating.